psiri/nixos-config/README.md

 5. Create a private repository to store your secrets.
    * In my case, I created the following repo: `https://github.com/psiri/nixos-secrets`
 6. The repository needs only contain the `.sops.yaml` and `secrets.yaml` files generated in the prerequisites steps above.
    1. Move the `.sops.yaml` and (encrypted) `secrets.yaml` files into the private repo.
-The most basic repo structure may look as follows:
+A basic repo structure may look as follows:
     ```bash
    .
    ├── README.md
+   ├── secrets
-    ├── secrets.yaml
+   │   └── secrets.yaml
    └── .sops.yaml
     ```
 7. Add the following lines to `inputs` within `flake.nix` to tell NixOS where to pull your private secrets from:
    ```nix